Quick summary

 And if the side effects persist or get worse…

-…you should report them to a doctor or health professional.
+…you should get in touch with a doctor or health professional.
 They’ll be able to assess the risk of the side effects, and ultimately if it's in your best interest to stay on the medication.
-If you are prescribed Wegovy through Habitual, you’ll get full time patient support via the platform, as well as peer support on Whatsapp.
+If you are prescribed Wegovy through Habitual, the licensed prescribers we work with can advise as to whether you need to be concerned with the side effects you're experiencing.

 References